-The educational organization should organize a dedicated time to discuss and exchange on the internship with the intern and the host organization, validate skillsets gained and/or learning outcomes achieved, in line, notably with the learning outcomes specified in the legal agreement or other document established at the start of the internship.
-They can also identify the points that can be included in the diploma supplement.
+At the termination of the internship, the educational organization should organize a dedicated time to discuss and exchange on the internship with the intern and the host organization, validate skillsets gained and/or learning outcomes achieved, in line, notably with the learning outcomes specified in the legal agreement or other document established at the start of the internship.
+They can also identify the points that can be included in the diploma supplement9.